andrewkchan/deepseek.cpp/README.md

-This is an implementation of inference for the DeepSeek family of large language models written in C++, based on [Yet Another Language Model](https://github.com/andrewkchan/yalm).
+This is an CPU-only inference implementation for the DeepSeek family of large language models written in C++, based on [Yet Another Language Model](https://github.com/andrewkchan/yalm).
 Support is as follows:
 - [X] DeepSeek-V2-Lite
 - [X] DeepSeek-V2
 - [ ] DeepSeek-V3